 Whenever a customer interacts with For The Interested or its author, they see the offer multiple times.
 Even in the short amount of time it takes to discover Spector's newsletter and signup, the customer would have already seen the offer at least twice.
 Afterward, they will continue to see it every week they read a new edition.

 One of the simplest conversion tactics you can implement right away is to make your offer more visible.
 How difficult is it to find on your website for a new visitor?
 How often do you mention in your free content?
 Are there mentions on social media?

-Frequency of exposure is one of the conversion elements within your control.
+The frequency of exposure is one of the conversion elements within your control.
 Of course, this can be misused when taken to the extreme.
 But most creatives stray on the side of under-communicating their offer, not over-communicating it.

 Create a dedicated landing page.

-One mistake many new creators make is they don't give their offer its own home base.
+One mistake many new creators make is they don't give their offer their own home base.
 A great offer needs a dedicated sales page where customers only have two options: buy the offer or leave.